 Jason Love, Music Director

-Conductor and cellist Jason Love leads the Columbia Orchestra in his fourteenth year as Music Director, the fourth person to have held that post in its thirty-five seasons.
+Conductor and cellist Jason Love leads the Columbia Orchestra in his fifteenth year as Music Director, the fourth person to have held that post in its thirty-six seasons.
 Praised for his “intelligent and innovative programming,” the Baltimore Sun has called the orchestra “Howard County’s premier ensemble for instrumental music,” noting that “Love has the musicians playing not only with verve and passion, but with an awareness to enter into the emotional core of the works they perform.”

 As a conductor and cellist, Mr. Love served for five years as Music Director for the New Horizons Chamber Ensemble, a contemporary music group based in Baltimore, MD.
 Under his leadership, the NHCE gave dozens of local and world premieres and became a unique resource for contemporary music in the area.

 Mr. Love is also active as a cellist, performing frequently in Maryland and across the United States on a cello made in 2007 by Lawrence Wilke.
 He has performed a wide array of concertos with orchestra including the North Carolina premiere of Tan Dun’s multi-media work, The Map, and his chamber music collaborations include his work with the Columbia Orchestra Piano Trio featuring Concertmaster Brenda Anna and pianist Nancy Smith.
+This season he performs Haydn Concerto No. 1 with the Columbia Summer Strings, Shostakovich Concerto No. 1 with the Piedmont Symphony, and Dvorak Concerto with the Frederick Symphony in addition to solo and chamber recitals.

 A highly respected educator, Mr. Love also served as Conductor of the Chesapeake Youth Repertory Orchestra in Annapolis, MD for four years.
 In his eleven years on the faculty of the Governor’s School of North Carolina he taught Twentieth-Century music, philosophy, and other subjects to academically gifted high school students.
 For the past five summers he has led the McDaniel Orchestra Camp in Westminster, MD.